UAW leaders meet to review tentative deal with GM to end strike

 Workers from Lordstown were outside GM’s Detroit headquarters, where UAW leaders were meeting, to protest the planned agreement.

-If the deal is approved by workers, the union will next begin negotiations with Ford Motor Co (F.N) or Fiat Chrysler Automobiles NV (FCHA.MI) (FCAU.N), covering many of the same issues.
+If the deal is approved by workers, the union will next begin negotiations with Ford Motor Co or Fiat Chrysler Automobiles NV , covering many of the same issues.
 The UAW previously agreed to temporary contract extensions with both automakers while it focused on GM.

 A successful ratification is not a sure thing as workers during the 2015 talks initially rejected a deal with Fiat Chrysler before eventually approving a revised offer.